CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 * Uses React `useState` and `useEffect` at the top level to pass on state down to the components, such as the `documentName`.

-* The useEffect hook then watches the `documentName` as dependencies and updates component/page when documentName gets changed
+* The `useEffect` hook then watches the `documentName` as dependencies and updates component/page when documentName gets changed

+* `LoginPageComponent` receives `spreadSheetClient` as a prop to handle user interactions and backend communication related to authentication and document access.

+* `SpreadSheet` component receives `documentName` and `spreadSheetClient` as props to manage the specific document and backend communication.

 ## Backend Analysis